nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 Application
 -----------

-The event-sourced application show below uses the :class:`~examples.coursebooking.domainmodel.Course` and :class:`~examples.coursebooking.domainmodel.Student` aggregate classes from the domain model, and implements the enrolment protocol with its methods for registering students and for registering courses, for joining students with courses, for listing students for a course, and for listing courses for a student.
+The event-sourced application shown below uses the :class:`~examples.coursebooking.domainmodel.Course` and :class:`~examples.coursebooking.domainmodel.Student` aggregate classes from the domain model, and implements the enrolment protocol with its methods for registering students and for registering courses, for joining students with courses, for listing students for a course, and for listing courses for a student.